 Gandhi’s iconic retinue in the sculpture includes a woman with her head covered following close after him; a cluster of three men including a turbaned Sikh visibly of high pedigree, a Hindu scholar with a topi and an emaciated Muslim peasant; a Hindu man wearing a turban as a mark of intellectual distinction, with a religious mark etched on his forehead; an impoverished peasant looking far ahead, bearing no marks of class, caste or religion on his body; a Christian priest; another woman in a skirt and a young boy egging on a weary old man to travel farther.

 The portraiture of individuals participating in the Dandi March, and a modern rendition of that event in the past, symbolises the righteous anger of the citizenry.
-It is not an idealized piece of sculpture but one that contains great truth about the people who succeeded in overthrowing the mammoth machinery of colonialism.
+It is not an idealized piece of sculpture but one that contains the great truth about the people who succeeded in overthrowing the mammoth machinery of colonialism.

 The individuals in the frame are all arranged in a posture of determined forward movement.
 Gandhi leads them humbly with his head slightly bowed, looking to the ground.
 The others are pointing towards a distant but approachable destination with hands and eyes.
-The entire piece depicts and celebrates collaboration.
+The entire piece depicts and celebrates the spirit of collaboration.

 The maverick sculptor, with his eye for crucial detail, has represented them all with taut sinews, which shows a tense mood of anticipation and a suppressed exhilaration.
 Optimism is etched on their faces with hints of smiles.
 The figures are larger than life.
 The aim, clearly, is not a simplistic mimesis but an embellished representation of a nation’s idea of the self.
 There are no flags here, no marks of nationhood, but only a vast diversity of individuals making their way forward together.